Som-Energia/somenergia-utils/README.md

 TODO: db and cursor parameters to reuse existing ones.

-If you know the results will be always the same, you can use `runsql_cache` instead.
+If you know the results will be always the same, you can use `runsql_cached` instead.
 It will generate a tsv file name like the sql file with the results, and will use it instead of the query for next executions.

-The usage of `runsql_cache` is quite similar to `runsql` to be exchangeable.
+The usage of `runsql_cached` is quite similar to `runsql` to be exchangeable.
-`runsql_cache` just adds a couple of keyword arguments.
+`runsql_cached` just adds a couple of keyword arguments.

 - `cachefile`: to override the default cache file (a name, a path or a file like object)
 - `force`: to force the query execution even if the cache exists